 • Certificate of Completion (3 certificates) e-cert, 8×10 and wallet card

 This training covers the safety and health hazards associated with permit-required confined space entry.
 Course topics include recognition of confined space hazards, identification of permit and non-permit required confined spaces, use of instrumentation to evaluate atmospheric hazards, ventilation techniques, development and implementation of a confined space program, proper signage, and training requirements.
-This course features workshops on permit entry classification, instrumentation, and program development.
-Upon course completion students will have the ability to identify permit and non-permit required confined spaces.

 Upon successful completion of the training, you will receive a total of 3 certificates.
 An email with an e-certificate will be sent to you or your designee immediately upon completing the course and the original certificates (8×10 and pvc wallet card) will arrive in the mail.

 Includes 24/7 U.S. Based support.
 An experienced and highly qualified instructor is available to you throughout the training process.
 Our toll free hotline or email will allow access to some of the finest instructors in the U.S.

 This course has been awarded .5 Industrial Hygiene CM Points by the American Board of Industrial Hygiene (ABIH) – approval number 13336.
 This course is also eligible for .25 Continuance of Certification (COC) points from the Board of Certified Safety Professionals (BCSP).